dandavison/temporalio-cli/temporalcli/commandsmd/commands.md

 Includes options set for [payload input](#options-set-for-payload-input).

-### temporal workflow update execute: Synchronously run a Workflow update handler
+### temporal workflow update execute: Send an Update and wait for it to complete

-Send a message to a Workflow Execution to invoke an update handler.
-An update can change the state of a Workflow Execution and return a response:
+Send a message to a Workflow Execution to invoke an Update handler, and wait for the Update to complete.
+An Update can change the state of a Workflow Execution and return a response:

 ```
-temporal workflow update \
+temporal workflow update execute \
     --workflow-id YourWorkflowId \
     --name YourUpdate \
-    --input '{"Input": "As-JSON"}'
+    --input '{"some-key": "some-value"}'
 ```

 #### Options